botto/parsley_js/README.txt

 Parsley.js performs client side form validation.
 Currently this module only integrates on the FAPI layer.

-This is not an end-user module, it relies on a hook to know which forms it should act on.

 At it's core it's simply injects the correct attributes into the relevant FAPI field using hook_form_alter
 It expects the same syntax as FAPI validation module using the rules attribute.